Jonathan Howe: Personal life

+Howe was chairman of the board of the World Affairs Council of Jacksonville from 2006–2012.
+The World Affairs Council of Jacksonville began its own Academic WorldQuest program in 2005, the Admiral Jonathan T. Howe Academic WorldQuest, which features a trivia-style six-round, ten-question competition.

+He also served as chairman of the board of Fleet Landing, and was a past president of the Rotary Club of Jacksonville.

-Admiral Howe was married to Dr. Harriet Mangrum Howe, whom he met in high school; her father, Richard C. Mangrum, was a U.S. Marine Corps general and served as Assistant Commandant of the Marine Corps and his father, Hamilton W. Howe, was a Navy Admiral.
-She was an Assistant Professor of Sociology at the University of North Florida.
+Admiral Howe was married to Dr. Harriet Mangrum Howe, whom he met in high school; her father, Richard C. Mangrum, was a U.S. Marine Corps general and served as Assistant Commandant of the Marine Corps.
+Howe's father, Hamilton W. Howe, was a US Navy Admiral awarded the Navy Cross for sinking a German U-boat in the Atlantic during World War II.
+Harriet was an assistant professor of sociology at the University of North Florida.

-Admiral Howe has six grown children, and currently resides in Florida.
+Admiral Howe has six grown children and currently resides in Florida.

 Awards and decorations

 On January 13, 1993, after retirement, he received the National Security Medal.